 U.S. federal income tax purposes) other than a REIT in which a REIT directly or indirectly holds stock, and that has made a joint election with such REIT to be treated as a taxable REIT subsidiary owns more than 35% of the total voting power or value of the outstanding securities of another corporation, such other corporation will also be treated as a taxable REIT subsidiary.
 Other than some activities relating to lodging and health care facilities, a taxable REIT subsidiary may generally engage in any business, including the provision of customary or non-customary services to tenants of its parent REIT.
 A taxable REIT subsidiary is subject to U.S. federal income tax, and state and local income tax, where applicable, as a regular C corporation.
 A REIT is not treated as holding the assets of a taxable REIT subsidiary or as receiving any income that the taxable REIT subsidiary earns.
 Rather, the stock issued by the taxable REIT subsidiary is an asset in the hands of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the taxable REIT subsidiary.
-A REIT's total assets may be represented by securities of one or more taxable REIT subsidiaries (as discussed below).
-One or more of our taxable REIT subsidiaries may perform certain services for our tenants, receive management fee income and/or hold interests in joint ventures and private equity real estate funds that might hold assets or generate income that could otherwise cause us to fail the REIT income or asset tests or subject to a limitation on their ability to deduct net business interest generally to 30% of adjusted taxable REIT subsidiaries.
-"While not certain, this provision may limit the ability of our taxable REIT subsidiaries to deduct increase their taxable income.
+A REIT's ownership of securities of a taxable REIT subsidiary is not subject to the 5% or 10% asset test described below.
+See "-Asset Tests."
+However, no more than 20% (25% for taxable years beginning before January 1, 2018) of the value of a REIT's total assets may be represented by securities of one or more taxable REIT subsidiaries (as discussed below).
+One or more of our taxable REIT subsidiaries may perform certain services for our tenants, receive management fee income and/or hold interests in joint ventures and private equity real estate funds that might hold assets or generate income that could otherwise cause us to fail the REIT income or asset tests or subject us to the 100% penalty tax on prohibited transactions (discussed below) if we performed such services, derived such income or held such assets directly, as applicable.
+Taxpayers are subject to a limitation on their ability to deduct net business interest gener